-Currently, a limited number of photographs, CT scans and X-rays exist of specimens from the SRA and CA collections.
+Currently, a limited number of photographs, CT scans and X-rays exist of specimens from the skull collections.
 Pending funding, the IDHCS will increase the sample of digital photographs and CT scans and make them available for research and teaching, over the next few years.

 The IDHCS retains all reproduction rights for its photographs, CT scans, and X-rays.
 Requests for permission to publish, electronically transmit, or publicly display in exhibits images supplied by the IDHCS from its archives must be submitted on the Reproduction Use Permissions Request Form.
 In addition, the user must provide a written document explaining the context in which images will be used.
 Permission is granted for one-time use only.
 The IDHCS must receive a copy of any publication, brochure or other materials containing these archival images at no charge.

 To help defray the administrative costs of duplication services, a use fee will be charged in addition to the materials costs associated with producing duplicate copies.
 As determined by the IDHCS, reproduction use fees may be waived for non-profit or scholarly use by individuals.
 An additional letter, detailing the use of the requested archival image(s), as well as proof of non-profit status, may be required.

 Commercial use is subject to approval by the IDHCS.
 Listed below are minimum fees.
 Fees are for one-time use.

 |Scholarly — press related: Print or electronic media (editorial, periodical or newspaper), television program, film, website||$35|

 |Commercial — individual/business: Print or electronic media, television program, film, website||$85|